noiseprotocol/noise_spec/noise.md

- * **Protocol names**:  The protocol name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions for every key it's used with (whether ephemeral key pair, static key pair, or PSK).
+ * **Protocol names**:  The protocol name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions for every key it's used with (whether ephemeral key pair or static key pair).
 If the same secret key was reused with the same protocol name but a different set of cryptographic operations then bad interactions could occur.

- * **Pre-shared symmetric keys**:  Pre-shared symmetric keys must be secret values with 256 bits of entropy.

  * **Data volumes**:  The `AESGCM` cipher functions suffer a gradual reduction in security as the volume of data encrypted under a single key increases.